compthinking/compthinkblog/_posts/2025-10-27-Correction-More-Data-Wont-Fix-It.md

 ---
-title: Correction - More Data Won't Fix It
+title: More Data Won't Fix It
 tags:
   - machine-learning
   - artificial-inteligence